1. Home ·

 The route

-We say goodbye to Foncebadón street above, between fallen walls and the church, whose spaghetti always receives the first lights of the day.
-At the exit we take the road from the left, which on a smooth slope brings us to the road LE-142, our guide in today's stage (Km 1,5).
-Along a path parallel to the road, which advances with some sketch of repopulation, we reach the Ferro Cross.
-Located at an exact 1500 meters altitude (the roof of the French Way in Spain), it is only a small iron cross auptioned by a disproportionate wooden mast.
-Behind your back to the cross is tradition to throw a stone to the already raised pile.
-A calm gesture made by the Galician reapers when they moved to Castile to work in the cereal fields and also the arriers and the transhumant pastors (Km 2.2).
+We bid farewell to Foncebadón street above, between fallen walls and the church, whose swords always receive the first lights of the day.
+At the exit we take the road on the left, which in a gentle slope brings us to the road LE-142, our guide in today’s stage (Km 1.5).
+Along a path parallel to the road, which advances next to some repopulation forest, we arrive to the Cruz de Ferro.
+Located at an exact 1500 meters of altitude, it is nothing more than a small iron cross supported by a disproportionate wooden mast.
+Turning to the cross, it is a tradition to throw a stone at the already erected pile.
+A quiet gesture to the one made by the Galician reapers when they traveled to Castilla to work in the cereal fields and also the arrieros and the tranhumante shepherds (Km 2,2).

-A chapel dedicated to Santiago Apostle was erected by the cross in 1982.
-From this point on, we resumed the path parallel to LE-142.
-Serbales de Cazadores (Sorbus aucuparia), a deciduous tree easily distinguished by its thick bunches of red berries, throw our steps.
-Two kilometers and three hundred meters after the Ferro Cross we are planted in the refuge of Manjarín, the most peculiar hostel of the Camino managed by Tomás Martínez, the Templar hospital.
-The stinging of a bell and the smoke signals lead us inside.
-The indoor environment is better to discover by yourself.
+Next to the cross was erected in 1982 a chapel dedicated to Santiago Apostle.
+From this point we resume the march along the path parallel to the LE-142.
+Serbales de Cazadores (Sorbus aucuparia), an deciduous tree easily distinguishable by its thick clusters of red berries, take our steps.
+Two kilometers and three hundred meters after the Cruz de Ferro we planted ourselves in the shelter of Manjarín, the most peculiar shelter of the Camino managed by Tomás Martínez, the hospitable Templar.
+The ringing of a bell and the signs of smoke guide us inwards.
+The indoor environment is better to discover it for yourself.

-Just over 7 kilometers separate the refuge of Manjarín from El Acebo.
-Except for a curve that is bound, the itinerary always runs parallel to the road.
-During the first 3.5 km, it was lowered and even slightly increased, leaving aside the Military Transmission Base, located under Peña Llabaya and abandoned in 1990.
-A kilometer later from the Base actually begins the descent with a view of Ponferrada (from the distance there is a black spot corresponding to the Rosaleda tower over 100 meters).
-In this section there is the mobile bar La Parada, which usually opens from April to the end of October!
-The path is stony and on a steep slope (cyclists are recommended to go down the road).
-After these seven kilometers, the Camino is presented in El Acebo, the first town in El Bierzo.
+A little more than 7 kilometers separate the refuge of Manjarín from El Acebo.
+Except for some curve that gets stuck, the itinerary always runs parallel to the road.
+During the first 3.5 kilometers it is rolled and even climbed slightly, leaving aside the Military Base of Transmissions, located under Peña Llabaya and abandoned in 1990.
+One kilometre later the Base actually begins the descent with views of Ponferrada (from the distance there is a black spot that corresponds to the Rosaleda tower of more than 100 meters).
+In this stretch there is the mobile bar La Parada, which usually opens from April to the end of October!
+The path is rocky and on a steep slope (cyclists are advised to descend down the road).
+After these seven kilometers, the Camino is presented in El Acebo, the first locality of El Bierzo.

-Juan Uría documents that the residents of this town were tax-free in exchange for placing eight hundred stakes to indicate the way to the travelers.
-In this Bertian nucleus surrounded by hot springs and pastures, a hotel, a shop where to buy snacks and a meson allow a parentheses in the stage we have already completed in more than 40%.
+Juan Uría documents that the residents of this town were duty-free in exchange for placing 800 stakes to indicate the way to the travelers.
+In this Bercian nucleus surrounded by hot springs and pastures, a hotel, a store where you can buy sandwiches and a inn allow a break in the stage that we have already completed by more than 40%.
 Leaving El Acebo we came across a graphic sculpture made by Eulogio Pisabarros in memory of Heinrich Krausse, a German pilgrim who died making the Camino.
 Rest in peace.

-Previously it was followed by road for almost two kilometers to Ambrós Irrigation.
-It continues to be asphalt, but a path that is taken 1.3 km after the crossing to Compludo and that avoids a road section has been enabled.
+Previously, it was followed by road for almost two kilometers to Riego de Ambrós.
+It continues to be followed by asphalt but a path has been set up that takes 1.3 km after the crossing to Compludo and avoids a stretch of road.
 Finally, as in the past, the parallel path is taken to reach the population.
-We traverse Irrigation of Ambrós from end to end (this population of the municipality of Molinaseca is about 600 meters long), passing next to Plaza San Sebastián, where is the hostel of pilgrims and the fountain.
+We cross Irrigation of Ambrós from end to end (this town of the municipality of Molinaseca is about 600 meters long), passing next to the Plaza San Sebastián, where the pilgrims’ hostel and the fountain are located.

-Slate roofs and wooden balconies give way to a path, descending under the shade of the chestnut trees and the freshness of the Prado creek.
-Already in the open field we arrive again next to the road (Km 16.4), which we leave again to start a tortuous descent that will leave its mark on our muscles.
-Along with some chopsticks, fed by the stream of the Pretadura, we reached the LE-142 (Km 19.2).
+Slate roofs and wooden balconies give way to a path, which descends under the shadow of the chestnut trees and the freshness of the Prado stream.
+Already in the open field we arrive again next to the road (Km 16,4), which we leave again to start a tortuous descent that will leave its mark on our muscles.
+At the edge of some poplars, fed by the Arroyo de la Prettura, we end at the LE-142 (Km 19,2).

-At the foot of the road is the Shrine of the Virgen de las Angustias, at the end of the 17th century, which gives way to the medieval bridge over the Meruelo River, through which we enter Molinaseca.
-This town, capital of the municipality that also includes El Acebo and Irrigation de Ambrós, has a good network of bars and restaurants, pharmacy, bakery, etc.
+At the foot of the road is the Sanctuary of the Virgin of the Anguish, from the end of the 17th century and which gives way to the medieval bridge over the Meruelo River, through which we enter Molinaseca.
+This town, capital of the municipality that also includes El Acebo and Riego de Ambrós, has a good network of bars and restaurants, pharmacy, bakery, etc.

-We cross the village through Calle Real that leads to Fraga Iribarne Avenue, next to LE-142.
-We passed the hostels and left the road company behind a tennis court.
+We cross the town through the Calle Real that leads to the avenue of Fraga Iribarne, next to the LE-142.
+We passed the hostels and left the company of the road behind a tennis court.
 We turn right and take a path that progresses near the Meruelo River.
-Look, because when you get to the road (Km 22.5) you don't have to continue along the side walk to the Patricia urbanization.
-A bit hidden beneath the left shoulder of the road signals the right direction.
-A runway with some slide, annoying at this stage heights, leads to Campo.
+Be careful, because when you get to the road (Km 22,5) you do not have to follow the parallel walk to this one that passes next to the urbanization Patricia.
+A mojón somewhat hidden under the left side of the road points us in the right direction.
+A track with a slide, annoying at this stage, leads to Campo.

-Already populated in the Middle Ages, Campo has a Roman fountain, the chapel of the Holy Christ, the parish church of Nuestra Señora de la Encina and the manor houses of the Lunas.
-We leave Campo next to the valley of the river Boeza, which flows to the right.
-Several slums escort us to cross the river (km 26,4) and four hundred meters later we saved the roads to finalize the twenty-second stage shortly.
-Ponferrada and the parish hostel of San Nicolás de Flüe receive us.
+Already populated in the Middle Ages, Campo has a Roman fountain, the hermitage of the Holy Christ, the parish church of Nuestra Señora de la Encina and the manor houses of the Lunas.
+We leave Campo next to the valley of the Boeza River, which flows to the right.
+Several neighborhoods escort us to cross the river (Km 26.4) and four hundred meters later we saved the tracks to finish soon the twenty-second stage.
+Ponferrada and the parish hostel of San Nicolás de Flüe welcome us.

 • Km 27.3.
 Ponferrada (All Services)